Read our 2021 annual report

 Halid was just four years old when his family fled to Damascus, leaving behind their home and friends.
 Financial insecurity meant the family were forced to move again, making their way north to Idlib.
 By this time the war had caused huge damage to the country and devastated the economy.
 They saw no other option but to flee to Turkey.

 However, their problems did not end after the arduous journey to Turkey.
 “I was ready to find work, but it was difficult, especially because I still can’t walk properly since my traffic accident back in Syria.
 I could not find a job.”
-Ibrahim had worked as an IT teacher before the war, but now he was struggling to support his family.
+Halid's father Ibrahim, had worked as an IT teacher before the war, but now he was struggling to support his family.

 With funding from European Union Humanitarian Aid, Concern was able to support the family’s immediate needs, including supplying mattresses, blankets and pillows, supermarket gift cards, and rent payments as Ibrahim completed the application process for social security.
 However, the experience of continually fleeing had longer term effects on Halid.
-By his fourteenth birthday, most of his lives had been overshadowed by the effects of war.
+By his fourteenth birthday, most of his life had been overshadowed by the effects of war

 “He kept to himself a lot, didn’t express his feelings, didn’t make any friends or played with the neighbourhood children.”